 And to wrap this up,

 Even this surface-level info shows the complexity of Armenian.
 Even the word Armenia has multiple theories and speculations around it.
 The native speakers can comparatively easily learn romano-germanic, slavic, and many other languages of the Indo-European language family.
 What usually causes us problems in other languages is the concept of gender for verbs and adjectives, which we don’t have in our native tongue.

 The Armenian language is nowhere near to any other one that’s out there, among 7000 written and spoken languages in the world.
 It’s unique, beautiful and rich.
 You will surely enjoy learning a couple of words in this language. 😉 Check out my post about weird Armenian phrases and some funny Armenian insults for a good laugh.
 And also this one if you want to learn some tips and useful phrases in Armenian.
 Anyway, even if you don’t know Armenian and know some Russian, that’s fine for traveling in Armenia.
 Find out “Why do Armenians know Russian” in my blog post.

-If you are a lanuage nerd like me and find this article informative, please reach out and share thoughts and ideas with me on Instagram or Twitter, with #ArmeniaTravelTips.
+If you are a language nerd like me and find this article informative, please reach out and share thoughts and ideas with me on Instagram or Twitter, with #ArmeniaTravelTips.
 I’d love to get into a nice discussion on linguistics!

 Featured image credits: Antimion on Wikimedia Commons (CC)